claudiovf/Ref1-Front/README.md

 The use of NextSearch also removed the need to create a menu on the home page.
 The most frequently searched information (such as driver standings, team standings, most wins, etc) are now cards with pre-defined search variables on the Home page.
 Up until now that kind of info required its own page view in almost any website and any sport.

+## What's Next for Ref1 App?

+The app is currently up and running and has almost all the mechanics done.
+But Formula 1 has plenty more to be discovered.
+For next versions, I will be focusing on adding tracks, season calendar, race results, icons and loads more stats. **Stay tuned!**:v: